-At the beginning of the 2013/14 school year, there were approximately 25,500 pupils enrolled on the basic music and ballet education programmes, of which 1,296 into dance programmes.
-Basic school pupils make up for 88% of all music school pupils.
-In the 2012/13 school year, over 3,200 pupils completed basic music and ballet education programmes.
-In the same school year, music and ballet schools had a staff of 1,964 teachers and 60 accompanists: on average13 (12.7) pupils per teacher.
+At the beginning of the 2016/2017 school year, there were close to 25 500 students enrolled on the basic music and ballet education programmes, of which some 1 300 on the dance programmes.
+Basic school pupils make up for 14% of all music school students.
+In the 2014/2015 school year, 3 165 students completed basic music and ballet education programmes.
+In the same school year, music and ballet schools had a staff of 1 920 teachers and accompanists: on average 13 students per teacher.